julianirwin/hloopy/doc/index.rst

 Custom Extracts
 ---------------

-The easiest way to add an extract is to subclass `hloolpy.ExtractBase`.
+The easiest way to add an extract is to subclass :code:`hloolpy.ExtractBase`.
-However, the only requirements for an extract are that it takes an `HLoopy.hloop` object when initialized (or called) and that the resulting object has a `.plot(ax, ...)` method.
+However, the only requirements for an extract are that it takes an :code:`HLoopy.hloop` object when initialized (or called) and that the resulting object has a :code:`.plot(ax, ...)` method.

 Here is an example of a new extract that just finds the first point from the HLoop and plots a marker there.
 See the source for the `Extract` submodule for more complex examples.

 .. code-block:: python